 At present, the most efficient solar cells currently in production are multi-junction solar cells, which use a combination of several layers of GaAs, GaInP and Ge to capture more energy from the solar spectrum [1,2].
 The band gap obviously determine the energy at which the absorption generally starts.
 Space solar cells are protected by a cover glass (made by cerium oxide), which mostly slows down the whole proton spectrum and high energy particles.
 According to the overall damage, the solar cell output (short-circuit current, open-circuit voltage, output power) is reduced.

-The major type of radiation damage in space solar cells are ionization (mainly for the coverglass material) and atomic displacement (for the cell itself) due to high energy protons and electrons (although, low-energy protons can also cause problems).
+The major type of radiation damage in space solar cells are ionization (mainly for the coverglass material) and atomic displacements (for the cell itself) due to high energy protons and electrons (although, low-energy protons can also cause problems).
 Ionizing radiation can reduce the transmittance of the solar cover glasses through the development of color centers in the oxide: these occur when electrons excited by the radiation become trapped by impurity atoms in the oxide to form stable defect complexes.
 Thick cover glasses protect the cell from the highly damaging low-energy protons, but also induce a relevant decrease in the power of the solar cell.
 Such decrease can be limited by using concentrators design [3,4].